Connections

 Application registration

-FoxIDs support tree different application registration types:
+FoxIDs supports three application registration types:

 JWT and SAML

-Therefor, SAML 2.0 claims is internally converted to JWT claims between authentication method and application registration.
+FoxIDs converts between standards by normalizing attributes into that internal representation.
+Therefore, SAML 2.0 claims are converted to JWT claims between the authentication method and the application registration.